From the book “I am Istanbul” by Buket UZUNER

 The architects of the edifice were from Anatolia: Anthemius of Tralles (Aydın), an engineer and a mathematician, and Isidorus of Miletus, an architect.
 One hundred master builders supervised ten thousand workers in its construction.

-The first church of Hagia Sophia was dedicated in 360 AD during the reign of Constantius, son of Constantin the Great.
+The first church of Hagia Sophia (Divine Wisdom) was dedicated in 360 AD during the reign of Constantius, son of Constantin the Great, though there are also few sources claiming to be built during the reign of Constantine the Great.
 This building was burnt in 404 during a revolt that protested the exile of Patriarch John Chrysostom by the Empress Eudoxia, wife of Emperor Arcadius.

 Hagia Sophia was converted to a mosque after the conquest of Constantinople in 1453.
 Theerafter, it was converted into a museum in 1934 though its status was changed again in 2020, which now serves as a mosque while the visitors are still welcomed.

 The Constantine Column is a monolith column built of stones at a time we do not know exactly.
 However, we know from its inscription that it was restored by Constantine VII Porphyrogenitus and his son Romanus II in the 10th century.It is 32 m / 105 feet high.
 At the bottom there is a marble base over which there are three steps.
 It is though that some of the pieces plundered during the 4th Crusade in 1204 were used in St. Mark’s Square in Venice.